 Additionally, cyber rating results directly translate to level of risk, and therefore the type of policy offered.
 Companies with poor scores reveal enough clarity for underwriters to offer policies that cover the level of risk they hold.
 As health improves, less coverage is needed and therefore lower premiums are offered.

 In turn, this early-on visibility enables underwriters to clearly convey why someone was insured or not.
 The underwriter can then reveal red flags and critical vulnerabilities, and provide suggestions to the company so they can improve and come back for coverage.

 3. Complete underwriting assessments in a fraction of the time

-Using an automated cyber ratings platform can reduce the time it takes to analyze an ecosystem or complete a stack of applications from months to hours.
+Using an automated cyber ratings platform can reduce the time it takes to analyze an ecosystem or complete a stack of applications from months to hours, as well as further standardize the process.
 In what used to be a manual process with multiple applications, can now be streamlined automatically as soon as a new customer is brought into play.

 Eliminating the bottleneck of applications opens the door for more efficient conversation between underwriters and brokers.
 No need to waste time going back and forth any longer when applications are completed automatically in hours with full visibility into the risk being covered.